mm80843/T3.5/docs/Article/PBN__Article_365.md

 # __The Participation of Biophilic Design in the Design of the Post-Pandemic Living Space:__

-## Year of publication

-2022

-## Title of the article

-The Participation of Biophilic Design in the Design of the Post-Pandemic Living Space:

-## DOI of the article

-10.4018/978-1-7998-6725-8.ch004

 ## Referenced by other articles

 * [Urban form: Realising the value of green space: a planners’ perspective on the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_41.md)